-The Mini Twin earned a 4 of 10 for weight and folded size.
-This stroller weighs 24.3 lbs and measures 10,532 cubic inches when folded.
+The Mini Twin scored closer to the bottom of the group with a 4 of 10 in the weight and folded size category.
+It weighs in at 24.3 lbs and has a folded size of 10,532 cubic inches.
 This makes it one of the heavier options, with only the UPPAbaby G-Link weighing more.
-It does offer a carry handle, but given the weight a shoulder strap might be more useful.
-If having a lightweight, small option is important to you, the ZOE XL2 Deluxe earned the top score in this metric with the lightest weight and 3rd smallest fold.
+It does offer a carry handle, but given the weight, a shoulder strap might be more useful.
+If having a lightweight, small option is important to you, the ZOE XL2 BEST v2 earned the top score in this metric with the lightest weight and 3rd smallest fold.

 Ease of Use

 The Mini Twin earned a 4 of 10 for ease of use.
-With a strange folding experience, and small hard to access storage, the Mini Twin had difficulty in tests for ease of use.
-The ZOE XL2 Deluxe once again impressed earning an 8 for ease of use.
+With a strange folding experience and small hard to access storage, the Mini Twin had difficulty in tests for ease of use.
+The ZOE XL2 BEST v2 once again impressed earning an 8 for ease of use.